bixb922/crank-organ/doc-software/README.md

 Tapping on the header of a column will sort up (and then down) by the contents of the column.

-Tapping on a tune title adds that tune to the bottom of the current setlist, i.e. queues the tune for playing.
+Tapping on a tune title adds that tune to the bottom of the current setlist, in other words: queues the tune for playing.
 Tapping again removes the tune from the setlist.
 The queued tunes are marked with a golden star &#127775; and the position in the setlist:

 ![queued tune](tunelist_waiting.jpg)